cloudrex/Tusk/README.md

 ## Usage

 Automata comes in handy for pretty much any requirement for automation.
-Below are you examples which are designed help you get started using this library.
+Below are some examples which are designed help you get started using this library.

 Although most examples use pre-defined operations, the real magic to using this library is when you make self-contained operations and implement them, allowing for a dynamic and flexible usage of tasks.